Literally speaking! Ten ideas to get ELT students talking.

 A relaxed atmosphere is crucial.
 If a classroom is quiet, play some music so that less confident students don’t feel anxious about others overhearing their conversation.
 Try some breathing exercises with the class before they start.
 Smile and give encouraging feedback.
 And think about your pairings; asking the weakest and strongest students in the class to work together may only result in the confident student dominating the conversation and the less confident student feeling inadequate.

-10. Variety of activities
+10. Use a variety of speaking activities

 Variety is the spice of life.
 Here are some of the activities that I used with my speaking skills class this year: role plays, information gaps, presentations, dramas, discussion questions, storytelling, find someone who, drills, interviews, speed ‘dating’ conversations, immersive activities and using pictures (describing what they see, ordering events, predicting the past and future, giving the people in the picture a voice, etc).